 Not everyone has been able to creatively respond during lockdown, but Victorians have been resourceful and imaginative in this crisis.
-Art has proven crucial for the mental health, education, and economic wellbeing of Victorian communities.
+Through immense challenges and hardships, the creative arts sector has proven crucial for the mental health, education and economic wellbeing of Victorian communities.